csegaurshashank-boop/HCL_HACKATHON_ASYNCNINJAS/README.md

 This is exactly how you should explain it in presentation.

-1️⃣ WHAT is the problem?
+1️⃣ What is the problem?
 🧾 What are we building?

 We are building: